DustinWatts/FreeTouchDeck-Helper/README.md

 # Release

-Go to release and download the build release for your OS.
+Go to [Releases](https://github.com/DustinWatts/FreeTouchDeck-Helper/releases) and download the build release for your OS.
 If you would like to build it yourself or modify it in any way, download the source code.

 # Dependecies